enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`ScopedTypeVariables`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-ScopedTypeVariables) |
 | **Flag** | `-XScopedTypeVariables`                                                                                                                  |

+This enables lexical scoping of type variables introduced using an explicit `forall` in the type signature of a function.
+With this extension enabled, the scope of this variables is extended to the function body.

 #### StandaloneDeriving

 |          |                                                                                                                                        |
 |:---------|:---------------------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`StandaloneDeriving`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-StandaloneDeriving) |
 | **Flag** | `-XStandaloneDeriving`                                                                                                                 |

+Allows the creation of `deriving` declarations that are not directly associated with the class that is being derived.
+This is useful in the context where you need to create orphan instances, or to derive some non-default classes.

 #### Strict